-- 41. The Council will continue to improve the management of its capital investment activities, and adopt innovative solutions whenever possible. - 42.
-In particular, in pursuance of Best Value (and more recently the "Gershon" agenda), the Council has already:

-- established improvement teams to review performance management, project management, process management, people management, planning and leadership.
+- 38. The Council will continue to improve the management of its capital investment activities, and adopt innovative solutions whenever possible. - 39.
+In particular, the Council has already: - established improvement teams to review performance management, project management, process management, people management, planning and leadership.
 This resulted in a number of improvements being made such as the Corporate Project Management Toolkit.
 This provides structured guidance in the management of simple and complex capital projects from inception to post completion review.
 Use of the guide is complemented by a formal training programme and a project directory;